 “IITA-BIP serves as a model to stimulate product development and to provide opportunities for market expansion on the continent,” Sanginga said.

-He stated that having identified the impact gap from the institute’s research, a lot of projects were instituted across various states in Nigeria and African countries.
+He stated that, having identified the impact gap from the institute’s research, many projects were instituted across various states in Nigeria and African countries.

-According to him, some of the projects and programmes include; the seed sector, especially for vegetatively propagated crops-immensely important for food security in Africa, and the Seed Tracker is an ICT tool that digitally links seed value chain actors, tracks seed production, and organizes information.
+According to him, some of the projects and programmes include the seed sector, especially for vegetatively propagated crops—which is immensely important for food security in Africa—and the Seed Tracker, an ICT tool that digitally links seed value chain actors, tracks seed production, and organizes information.

-Other achievements were, Radio IITA was launched in Aug.
-2019 to promote farmer awareness and literacy about improved agricultural technologies, agribusiness, health, nutrition, and gender.
-Since its inception, also in 2019, the Start Them Early Program was officially launched to change primary and secondary school students’ negative views on agriculture among others.
+Other achievements included Radio IITA, which was launched in August 2019 to promote farmer awareness and literacy about improved agricultural technologies, agribusiness, health, nutrition, and gender.
+Also in 2019, the Start Them Early Program was officially launched to change primary and secondary school students’ negative views on agriculture.